 Bachelor of Arts in Drama

-Bachelor of Fine Arts in Acting/Bachelor of Fine Arts in Musical Theatre
+Bachelor of Fine Arts in Acting or Bachelor of Fine Arts in Musical Theatre

-To be accepted into the BFA Performance Programs, you must complete an application and video pre-screen via Acceptd.
-After a successful pre-screen, you will be invited to a live audition on campus.
-Students audition for the BFA in Acting and BFA in Musical Theatre prior to their freshman year.
+Students audition for the BFA in Acting and BFA in Musical Theatre for Fall entry into the program; mid-year entry during Spring term is not available.
 To keep class size small and allow for individual attention, these programs are highly selective.

 Visit Acceptd to begin your BFA in Acting or BFA in Musical Theatre application and audition process now.